The Paros to Naxos ferry sails 8 or 9 times a day during the summer, and the Paros Naxos ferry crossing takes less than

 Milos and Paros are very different islands, and might appeal to different types of people.
 Milos can be more adventurous, with better opportunities for driving on dirt tracks to remote beaches.
 Paros has many more organized beaches with sunbeds and umbrellas for hire.

 If you want to easily find a ferry ticket for the Paros Naxos ferries, look at Ferryhopper.com and compare prices from different ferry companies.
 It’s also good to book your tickets in advance as there are many crossings each day on this route during peak summer months that may fill up before they sell out completely.

 Do you have any questions about the ferry trip to Naxos?
 Have you been island hopping around the Cyclades islands and have any tips that could help others plan their itinerary?
 Please leave a comment below, and have a great trip!

-Dave is a travel writer currently based in Greece In addition to writing this travel blog post about ferries from Paros to Naxos, he's created hundred's more travel guides.
+Dave is a travel writer currently based in Greece In addition to writing this travel blog post about taking the Paros to Naxos ferry, he's created hundred's more travel guides.
 Follow Dave on social media for travel inspiration from Greece and beyond: